eternal-flame-AD/yumechi.jp/content/en/blog/a-critical-look-at-c2pa.md

 > Will adopting C2PA help or harm my ability to reach my audience?
 >
-> Will the public gain meaningful insights into a creative work, that will influence the public appreciation of that work in a positive way?
+> Will the public gain meaningful insights into a creative work, or a piece of reporting, that will influence the public appreciation of that work in a positive way?

 ## Background on C2PA